How to Monitor and Manage your Phantom Slots and Execution Time

 What are Phantom slots

-Phantom slots represent the number of Phantoms or Workflows you can keep active in your PhantomBuster Dashboard at the same time.
+Phantom slots represent the number of Phantoms or Workflows you can keep in your PhantomBuster Dashboard at the same time.

 Example slot limits per plan:

-• Starter: 5 slots
+• Start: 5 slots

-• Pro: 15 slots
+• Grow: 15 slots

-• Team: 50 slots
+• Scale: 50 slots

 Free trial and plan upgrades:

-If you start on a Free Trial (5 slots) and upgrade, you won’t automatically get more slots unless you upgrade to a plan with a higher limit.
-If you already have 5 Phantoms, and your new plan still offers 5, you’ll need to free up at least one slot before you can create or run more automations.
+If you start on a Free Trial (5 slots) and upgrade, you won't automatically get more slots unless you upgrade to a plan with a higher limit.
+If you already have 5 automations, and your new plan still offers 5, you'll need to free up at least one slot before you can create or run more automations.

 What happens when you reach the Phantom Slot limit